psecio/propauth/README.md

 ```

 > **NOTE:** All matching is treated as *AND* so **all** criteria must be true for the evaluation to pass.

+## Allowed User Types

+The PropAuth engine tries several different ways to get information from the user instance (properties) that should accomidate most of the common User class types out there.
+When checking for a property, the engine will, in this order:

+- Look for a public property with the given name
+- Look for a getter with the property name (ex: for "foo" it looks for "getFoo")
+- Look for the "getProperty" method specifically and calls it with the property name

+In the first code example, we're just creating a basic class (`stdClass`) and applying public properties so it would match with the first check for public properties.

 ## Verifying passwords